Configurable Independent Component Analysis Preprocessing Accelerator

-The centering and covariance units were designed and implemented based on the proposed processing flow.
-The architecture of these units is presented in Fig.~\ref{fig_Architecture_Centering_Covariance}.
-Figure~\ref{fig_Centering_Covariance_Flow} is the timing diagram.
+Based on the proposed processing flow, the architecture of the centering and covariance units is presented in Fig.~\ref{fig_Architecture_Centering_Covariance}.

-Figure~\ref{fig_Architecture_Centering_Covariance} shows that, for a $2\times2$ matrix, the centering unit has four centering components (CCs) and the covariance unit has one diagonal submatrix component (DSC) and one ECMMA.
+It is shown in Fig.~\ref{fig_Architecture_Centering_Covariance} that, for a $2\times2$ matrix, the centering unit has four centering components (CCs) and the covariance unit has one diagonal submatrix component (DSC) and one ECMMA.
 The DSC computes those elements shown in solid lines in Fig.~\ref{fig_Covariance_Matrix_Example}, whereas the ECMMA unit computes the elements shown in dashed lines.
 Furthermore, the four CCs compute two complex-valued signals concurrently.
 Each CC sequentially accumulates data from the input signal and calculates the average value.
 The same signal is then read by the next CC in the sequence and the average value is subtracted to give the centered signal.
 The centered signal is output in sequence and is both written into the memory and sent to the DSC in the covariance unit.
 Therefore, based on the proposed processing flow, the centering unit outputs the centered data in sequence while the DSC in the covariance unit calculates elements of the covariance matrix at the same time.
-After all the received signals have been centered and the elements in each L-shaped region marked by a solid line in Fig.~\ref{fig_Covariance_Matrix_Example} have been calculated by the DSC, the elements in the squares marked with a dotted line continue to be calculated through the ECMMA in the covariance unit.
-The ECMMA unit executes $(N^2 - 2 \times N)/8$ times to calculate $(N^2 - 2 \times N)/8$ submatrices in sequence, if there are $N$ received signals.
-Note that, based on the proposed flow and architecture, the centering operation and the covariance operation overlap in time and the elements of covariance matrix are generated as soon as possible.
+After all the received signals have been centered and the elements in each L-shaped region marked by a solid line in Fig.~\ref{fig_Covariance_Matrix_Example} have been calculated by the DSC, the elements in the squares marked with a dotted line continue to be calculated through the ECMMA in the covariance unit. { Given $N$ received signals, the ECMMA unit calculates the $(N^2 - 2 \times N)/8$ submatrices in sequence.} Furthermore, it can be seen that the centering and covariance operations overlap in time and the elements of covariance matrix are generated as soon as possible.
 Therefore, the throughput of the overall architecture is greatly enhanced.